Exact Rotating Wave Approximation: Derivation of Effective Hamiltonian

 \subsection{Magnus-Taylor Expansion}

-As noted above, without specification of the functional form of the field strength $H_1(t)$ a closed-form expression for the Magnus expansion for the rotating frame Hamiltonian $\H_{\rot}$ cannot be directly obtained, because the integrals (\ref{Hb0})-(\ref{Hb2}) cannot be evaluated.
-For example, focusing on the Hamiltonian (\ref{Hrot2}) and the lowest order Magnus term (\ref{Hb0}), the integral
+Without specification of the amplitude function $H_1(t)$, closed-form expressions of the Magnus expansions that appear in the previous section cannot be obtained.
+For example, consider the Magnus expansion $\overline \H_{\rot}$ in Eq.~(\ref{condition2.5}).
+Focusing on the rotating-frame Hamiltonian (\ref{Hrot2}) and the lowest-order Magnus term (\ref{Hb0}) [with $n=1$ since Eq.~(\ref{condition2.5}) is constrained to the fundamental Magnus interval (\ref{fundamental})], the integral in question,

-cannot be simplified any further for arbitrary $H_1(\tau)$.
-But introducing a Taylor series of $H_1(\tau)$ around the time argument $t$ of the effective Hamiltonian $\H_\eff(t, t_0)$ [cf.~Eq.~(\ref{Heff1})],
+cannot be simplified any further.
+Note that this integral \emph{can}, however, be solved as a series expansion in $1/\omega$ upon replacing $H_1(\tau)$ by its Taylor series with respect to a reference time $t$,

+where we take this reference time $t \in [t_0, t_0 + t_c)$ so that $|\tau-t| \leq t_c \sim 1/\omega$.
+Given our assumption of a slowly varying envelope $H_1(t)$ as expressed by Eq.~(\ref{assumption}), this Taylor series converges quickly for weak fields $|H_1(t)|/\omega\lesssim 0.01$ since these, referring to Fig.~\ref{H1_distribute}(a), correspond to the case of Magnus intervals that are short compared to the total duration of the pulse.

-permits us to explicitly evaluate the integral (\ref{not-simplifiable}) as a series expansion in $1/\omega$.
-As indicated in Fig.~\ref{H1_distribute}(a), every Magnus interval is of duration $t_c = \pi/\omega$ and thus becomes short, which indicates a fast convergence for large $\omega$ assuming $t\in[t_0, t_0 + t_c]$ for Eqs.~(\ref{not-simplifiable}) and (\ref{TaylorDots}).
-Note that a situation similar to that of Eq.~(\ref{not-simplifiable}) arises when calculating this zeroth order Magnus term (\ref{Hb0}) for the effective Hamiltonian (\ref{Hww-3}) for arbitrary, though clearly not unrelated functions $H_1$, $\dot H_1$ and $\ddot H_1$.
-To solve such an integral explicitly, our approach would then involve introducing Taylor series similar to Eq.~(\ref{TaylorDots}) around time $t$ of all three of these functions, $H_1(\tau)$, $\dot H_1(\tau)$ and $\ddot H_1(\tau)$.
-The same procedure can be followed for all higher order Magnus terms [cf.~Eq.~(\ref{MagnusExp})].
+Suppose we wanted to determine the zeroth-order Magnus term (\ref{Hb0}) for the effective Hamiltonian (\ref{Hww-3}), which depends not only on the envelope $H_1(t)$ but also on its first and second derivatives, $\dot H_1(t)$ and $\ddot H_1(t)$.
+In this case, we would encounter the integral (\ref{not-simplifiable}) upon replacing $\H_{\rot}(\tau) \rightarrow \H_{\eff}(\tau; t_0)$.
+To solve such an integral explicitly, our approach would then involve introducing three separate Taylor series similar to Eq.~(\ref{TaylorDots}) with one and the same reference time $t$ for all three functions $H_1(\tau)$, $\dot H_1(\tau)$ and $\ddot H_1(\tau)$.
+This perturbative procedure may also be used for all higher-order Magnus terms of the series (\ref{MagnusSeries}), and it is this very strategy that constitutes the Magnus-Taylor expansion formalized below.